🌴 Peninsula Paradise · Samaná

 Playa Rincón

-Often cited as one of the most beautiful beaches in the entire Caribbean — a remote, 3km stretch of white sand accessible only by boat or a rough road.
+Often cited as one of the Caribbean's most beautiful — a remote, 3km stretch of white sand accessible only by boat or a rough road.
 The water is impossibly clear and the beach is backed by coconut palms and rainforest.
 A half-day boat trip from Las Terrenas or from Samaná town.
 Worth every effort to get there.

 Boat access · One of the DR's best